A Digital Nomad Guide to Johannesburg

-Places to Work in Johannesburg
+Work in Johannesburg

-More and more people un Johannesburg are abandoning the classic office model for coworking spaces that offer convenient perks like meeting rooms and free printing, networking events, skills workshops, and plenty of opportunities to socialize with people outside of your industry.
+More and more people in Johannesburg are abandoning the classic office model for coworking spaces that offer convenient perks like meeting rooms and free printing, networking events, skills workshops, and plenty of opportunities to socialize with people outside of your industry.
 For a growing number of people, flexible office spaces and shared desks are the future of workspaces.

 Coworking spaces are also particularly attractive to business travelers, and as Johannesburg is the corporate and economic capital of South Africa, this city has many options to offer.

 Best Places to Work in Johannesburg

 Perch Flexible Office Space

 For example, Perch Flexible Office Space (37 Bath Ave, Rosebank) offers over 40 hot desks, 20 dedicated desks, 22 private offices and five meeting rooms as well as team booths, lounges and other breakaway areas for when you need to make a long phone call in privacy.
 The decor and design is bright and contemporary with comfortable furniture and a collection of artworks by top local artists.
 The regular schedule of free professional and social events is also a huge plus.
 For coffee or lunch, there is the Clipboard Society Cafe or the Rosebank Mall.
 24/7 dedicated tables are priced from 224 USD per month, hot desking from 140 USD per month, and the daily rate is 18 USD.